Guide to Continuity of Teaching

 How can I administer high stakes multiple choice, multiple answer, matching, t/f, and other exams?

-- Blackboard Assessment Tools: The Blackboard test building tools allow you to create tests that use multiple questions types (Multiple Choice, Multiple Answer, T/F, Essay, Short Answer, Matching, Ordering, and more).
-You can create questions within Blackboard or import test questions from Respondus or Publishers.
-Also, you can assign point values to each question, set up random blocks of questions to produce different individual tests for students, set a test to be timed, and more.
-The test results are recorded in the Grade Center, and some question types allow for automatic grading through Blackboard, while others require the instructor to grade manually.
-You can also provide students with answer feedback whether it's immediately available to them or delivered later.
+• Brightspace Assessment Tools: The Brightspace test-building tools allow you to create tests that use multiple question types (Multiple Choice, Multiple Answer, T/F, Essay, Short Answer, Matching, Ordering, and more).
+You can create questions within Brightspace or import test questions from Respondus or Publishers.
+Also, you can assign point values to each question, set up random sets of questions to produce different individual tests for students, set a test to be timed, and more.
+The test results are recorded in the Grade book, and some question types allow for automatic grading through Brightspace, while others require the instructor to grade manually.
+You can also provide students with answer feedback on whether it is immediately available to them or delivered later.

-- Respondus: This is a powerful tool for creating and managing exams that can be published directly to a learning management system or printed on paper.
-You can convert your text files (Word, Rich Text, Text) test files, with or without images to the Respondus format and easily upload the test into Blackboard by using some basic formatting structures.
+• Respondus: This is a powerful tool for creating and managing exams that can be published directly to a learning management system or printed on paper.
+You can convert your text files (Word, Rich Text, Text) test files, with or without images in the Respondus format and easily upload the test into Brightspace using some basic formatting structures.
 There is only a PC version, so Mac users will need to get access to a PC.
-Respondus is available to the entire campus and for use at home by downloading the product from the Blackboard Home tab, under Respondus/StudyMate Installation and License Key.
-The Center for Distance and Online Learning can also work with you to convert files for you.
+Respondus is available to the entire campus and for use at home by downloading the product to your computer.
+Submit a help request to get access to the download instructions and key.

-How to Import Questions with Respondus (most commonly used) - Publisher and OER Resources: Publishers often allow you to download Test Bank files from their resource sites that can be imported and used within Blackboard.
+• Publisher and OER Resources: Publishers often allow you to download Test Bank files from their resource sites that can be imported and used within Brightspace.
 Or, the publisher/OER provider may have testing tools available for use within their own learning management system environments (McGraw-Hill, Cengage, Pearson, Lumen, etc.).
 Some publishers provide Word documents that can be converted to Respondus files and uploaded.

-- Blackboard Assignment Tool: Students can submit written course work easily and rubric tools can be attached to the assignment.
+• Brightspace Assignment Tool: Students can submit written coursework easily and rubric tools can be attached to the assignment.
 Students can type within a text submission box to answer assignment questions, or they can attach files of their completed work.
-They can also import from cloud storage such as OneDrive, Google Drive, or Dropbox.
-You can also attach any instructional files or worksheets you want them to download, complete and submit by uploading.
+They can also import from cloud storage such as Google Drive.
+You can also attach any instructional files or worksheets you want them to download, complete, and submit by uploading.
 File submissions can be annotated while grading.
-Finally, through the grade center, you can see who has submitted work, grade the work, and provide feedback to students.
+Finally, through the grade book, you can see who has submitted work, grade the work, and provide feedback to students.
 There is an option for group assignments as well.

-- Turnitin Assignment Tool: This is an academic plagiarism detector used by teachers and students to avoid plagiarism and support academic integrity.
+• Turnitin Assignment Tool: This is an academic plagiarism detector used by teachers and students to avoid plagiarism and support academic integrity.
 Submissions run through the plagiarism detection software and originality reports are generated, allowing for learning and discussion opportunities for you and your students.
-Turnitin is a Blackboard building block that allows you and your students to authenticate and access the Turnitin website within Blackboard to seamlessly submit assignments.
+Turnitin is a Brightspace LTI that allows you and your students to authenticate and access the Turnitin website within Brightspace to seamlessly submit assignments.
 Additional tools to support grading activities are available.

-- Zoom: A web conferencing tool that allows many individuals to join the same meeting in real-time.
-You can use this to view student projects, assess language skills, view student presentations, and have students demonstrate their knowledge in real time on video.
+• Zoom: A web conferencing tool that allows many individuals to join the same meeting in real-time.
+You can use this to view student projects, assess language skills, view student presentations, and have students demonstrate their knowledge in real-time on video.
 Features include screen sharing, presentation modes, and the ability to record.
-Access Zoom inside Blackboard in the Tools area of Content, or directly from the HVCC Zoom website.
+Access Zoom inside Brightspace in the content modules through Existing Activities, then External Learning Tools, and choose Zoom.

-Zoom Tutorials - Publisher or OER Assessment Environments: These are good sources for assessment activities and testing.
+• Publisher or OER Assessment Environments: These are useful sources for assessment activities and testing.
 They provide a variety of assessment options that can be used for written, hands-on, or simulation assignments that assess students’ knowledge and performance.
-Many of these exist outside of Blackboard so they can be accessed directly.
+Many of these exist outside of Brightspace so they can be accessed directly.
 For Publisher resources check with your representative.
 For OER resources check with the OER Librarian at the Marvin Library.

 Rapid Conversion for Continuity of Teaching